December 1

 December 6

 Light shines through the blinds.
-I hear noises in the stairwell, as I ring the doorbell.
+As I ring the doorbell, I hear noises in the stairwell.
 But the door remains closed.

 December 8